vishalvijaynair/vishalvijaynair/README.md

 - 💡 I'm fascinated by emerging technologies like Artificial Intelligence.
 - 🚀 I'm on a journey to become a skilled and aspiring software engineer.

-#### What I'm up to

-- 💻 Currently, I'm working on various coding projects and learning new programming languages.
-- 📚 I'm constantly expanding my knowledge in Machine Learning and Cybersecurity.
-- 🤖 Exploring the limitless possibilities of AI and its applications.

 #### Let's Connect